karthikdv18/karthikdv18/README.md

 - 👋 Hi, I’m @karthikdv18
-- 👀 I’m interested in Web development
+- 👀 Software Developer
-- 🌱 I’m currently learning Javascript
+- 🌱 Building user-friendly applications
 - 💞️ I’m looking to collaborate with enthusiast developers to work on projects.
 - 📫 How to reach me karthikdv018@gmail.com